ayu-st12/PointOfSale/README.md

 # PointOfSale

-An internship project completed with Java on Eclipse.
+Point Of Sale project handling retail transactions completed with Java on Eclipse.
 Material Design by JavaFX.
 PostgreSQL.